kaiserbergin/NBomber.Website/src/docs/blog/convert-integration-tests-to-load-tests.md

 ### Load test

-Now let's see the final example of converting an integration test into a load test.
+Now let's see the final example of converting an integration test to a load test.

 ```fsharp
 [<Fact>]